 We do not recommend children screwing in our GroundGrabbas by a cordless drill or impact wrench.
 However if you have kids then best use your own judgement to decide how safe it is for them to drive-in the GroundGrabbas using a cordless drill.
-Maybe let them have a go using a lug wrench or spanner?
+Maybe let them have a go using a wrench or spanner?

 There is potential danger in any activity and clearly the older a child is, the less danger involved.
-Be aware if using a drill to drive the GroundGrabbas in there will be a certain amount of strength you will need in your wrist, arms and your weight to drive them in safely.
-If you do let your children drive the GroundGrabbas in then use caution and always supervise them.
+Be aware if using a drill to drive the GroundGrabbas in, there will be a certain amount of strength you will need in your wrist, arms and your weight to drive them in safely.
+If you do let your children drive the GroundGrabbas in, then use caution and always supervise them.

 There are differences also in using an impact wrench versus a normal cordless drill.
-Using an impact wrench is easier and less stressful to use however you must not use an impact wrench on the GroundGrabba Lite’s because the nylon will fracture and snap.
+Using an impact wrench is easier and less stressful to use however you must not use an impact wrench on the GroundGrabba Lite’s because the nylon will fracture and potentially snap.
 To drive the GroundGrabba’s into harder grounds does require strength that most children just wont have.

 Also please read our FAQ “Is there a safe torque setting to help prevent injury or damage to the peg/stake?”

-Don’t fear snapping them, they’re designed to be very strong so you can give them a heap of punishment and if by chance you do… will replace it we for you free for it’s life time. *conditions apply.
+Don’t fear snapping them, they’re designed to be very strong so you can give them a heap of punishment and if by chance you do… will replace it we for you free over it’s life time. *conditions apply.

 Obviously though if the ground has large rocks or concrete under the surface any peg will find it very difficult or impossible to penetrate.